Questionnaire sections

 Throughout the Questionnaire, you will be asked whether your organisation has formal policies and/or strategies on a range of topics related to workplace gender equality.
 If you indicate that your organisation has a particular policy/ strategy, you will often be asked to specifically indicate whether this is a policy, a strategy or both.
 So, it is important to understand the difference.

 Important note: If your organisation has 500 or more employees, you must have a formal policy or strategy in particular areas.
-These requirements are stipulated under the Minimum Standards.
+This requirement is known as Gender Equality Standards.

 The guidelines, rules and procedures developed by an organisation to govern its actions (often in recurring situations).